OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Check for Non-verifiable Deep Links

-On Android 11 (API level 30) and lower, if the app has any [non-verifiable links](https://developer.android.com/training/app-links/verify-site-associations#fix-errors), that can cause the system to not verify all Android App Links for that app.
+On Android 11 (API level 30) and lower, if the app has any [non-verifiable links](https://developer.android.com/training/app-links/verify-site-associations#fix-errors), it can cause the system to not verify all Android App Links for that app.

 > Apps on Android 12 (API level 31) benefit from a [reduced attack surface](https://developer.android.com/training/app-links/deep-linking).
 A generic web intent resolves to the user's default browser app unless the target app is approved for the specific domain contained in that web intent.